neerajk555/SQL-Training-exercise/module-02-select-fundamentals/README.md

 - Uses only MySQL syntax.
 Backticks are used where needed.
 - Includes NULLs, duplicates, and empty-result edge cases.
 - Solutions include comments and brief performance notes for larger datasets.
-- Time estimates are guides—take what you need!

 **Encouragement:** Take your time, read errors carefully, and iterate.
 Every expert was once a beginner.
 You've got this! 🚀